 Material selection directly affects performance, sterilization, durability, and regulatory approval.

-Medical device design must align with global regulatory frameworks, including:
+Medical product design must align with global regulatory frameworks, including:

 - FDA Design Controls (21 CFR 820)